Cathy's Gluten Free

 white gravy boat pouring gravy

-Gluten Free Gravy for Turkey, Chicken, or Beef
+How to Make Gluten-Free Gravy for Turkey, Chicken, Beef, or Lamb

-Whether you're making gravy for turkey, chicken, or beef, the process is the same.
+Whether you're making gravy for turkey, chicken, beef, or lamb, the process is the same.

 • Measure the liquid.